 Shannon Falls Provincial Park

 There are also some fantastic rock climbs at Shannon Falls, largely on the rock slabs to the south of the falls.
-The classics include the steep slab of Local Boys Do Good and the imacculate Klahanie Crack.
+The classics include the steep slab of Local Boys Do Good and the immaculate Klahanie Crack.
 At the far south end of the cliff, the Gobsmacking Wall offers some steeper, more featured climbing.
-The cliffs at Shannon Falls have some of the area's highest density of 3 star routes in the 5.11 range, yet see relatively few ascents.
+The cliffs at Shannon Falls have some of the area's highest density of 3-star routes in the 5.11 range, yet see relatively few ascents.

 Shannon Falls Provincial Park is located just off the Sea to Sky Highway approximately 58 kilometres north of Vancouver and just 2 kilometres south of Squamish.
 The falls is adjacent to Stawamus Chief Provincial Park.